 Stretch RAP (2017-2020)

-UnitingCare’s Stretch RAP (2017–2020) keeps us moving forward on our Reconciliation journey, with specific targets around cultural appreciation, procurement, recruitment and retention, leadership and community participation.
+UnitingCare’s Stretch RAP (2017–2020) kept us moving forward on our Reconciliation journey, with specific targets around cultural appreciation, procurement, recruitment and retention, leadership and community participation.

 Innovate RAP (2014-17)

-In 2012, Aboriginal artist Robert Barton, a Kalkadoon man from far North Western Queensland, was commissioned by UnitingCare to create an artwork that reflects the integrity and collaborative approach of the UnitingCare Reconciliation Action Plan journey.
-This artwork is featured above.
+In 2012, Aboriginal artist Robert Barton, a Kalkadoon man from far North Western Queensland, was commissioned by UnitingCare to create an artwork that reflects the integrity and collaborative approach of our Reconciliation Action Plan journey.
+This artwork details the many different paths we have taken on that journey.
+The dotted features of blue, green and white lines contrasted against the deep red ochre background symbolise the complex weave of people, stories and histories coming together through the shared vision of reconciliation.